 The panel’s candid advice made an impression on the attendees.
 Randi Busse, President of Workforce Development Group, shared: “I thought it was important that all of the panelists spoke about the need to surround yourself with a good support network, and that it’s okay to ask for and receive help.”

-Devon Palma, an associate attorney at Campolo Middleton who attended the event with her father, said that “the panel gave me a roadmap to follow as I begin to build my own network and seek out mentors.”
+Devon Palma, an attorney who attended the event with her father, said that “the panel gave me a roadmap to follow as I begin to build my own network and seek out mentors.”

 Her father, Frank Palma, Smithtown Distribution Center Manager at Coca-Cola Refreshments, added: “Listening to these extremely successful professional women tell the stories of their journey in the workplace as women, while sitting at a table next to my own daughter who is beginning her career as an attorney, was a unique and eye-opening experience.
 I take pride in noting that Coca-Cola is ahead of the curve on the issues we heard from the panel, on everything from ‘Mommy Rooms’ to parental leave.
 I’m confident that the business leaders who attended this panel learned a great deal about how to attract and retain talent in their own organizations.”